5004-SEA-Fa24-Geeng/bg-arena-planner-StarfishJ/Report.md

         } else if (str.contains("<")) {
             return Operations.LESS_THAN;
         } else if (str.contains("=="))...
+    }
     ```
     Why would the order in which we checked matter (if it does matter)?
 Provide examples either way proving your point.
+    ```java
+    // If we checked " > " or " < " first, then " >= " and " <= " would never match correctly
+    // Example:
+    public static Operations getOperatorFromStr(String str) {
+        if (str.contains(">")) {
+            return Operations.GREATER_THAN;
+        } else if (str.contains(">=")) { // This will never execute
+            return Operations.GREATER_THAN_EQUALS;
+        }
+        return null;
+    }
+    ```

 4. What is the difference between a List and a Set in Java?
 When would you use one over the other?
+- List: Ordered, allows duplicates (e.g., ArrayList, LinkedList).
+Use a List when ordering matters or duplicates are required.
+- Set: Unordered, no duplicates allowed (e.g., HashSet, TreeSet).
+Use a Set when you need unique elements and fast lookups.

 5. In [GamesLoader.java](src/main/java/student/GamesLoader.java), we use a Map to help figure out the columns.
 What is a map?
 Why would we use a Map here?

+-A Map is a key-value pair data structure.
+It is useful in GamesLoader.java to map column names to their respective indices, allowing fast lookups without iterating over an array.

 6. [GameData.java](src/main/java/student/GameData.java) is actually an `enum` with special properties we added to help with column name mappings.
 What is an `enum` in Java?
 Why would we use it for this application?

+- An enum is a special Java type used to define a fixed set of constants.
+In GameData.java, it allows mapping column names to specific properties.

 7. Rewrite the following as an if else statement inside the empty code block.
     ```java